MOSEK/mosek.rust/doc/source/api.rst

 Following parameters can be used to configure the printed statistics:

-* :ref:`iparam_ana_sol_basis: enables or disables printing of statistics specific to the basis solution (condition number, number of basic variables etc_)_ Default is on_
+* :ref:`iparam_ana_sol_basis` enables or disables printing of statistics specific to the basis solution (condition number, number of basic variables etc.).
+Default is on.
-* :coderef:`iparam.ana_sol_print_violated` enables or disables listing names of all constraints (both primal and dual) which are violated by the solution.
+* :ref:`iparam_ana_sol_print_violated` enables or disables listing names of all constraints (both primal and dual) which are violated by the solution.
 Default is off.
 * :ref:`dparam_ana_sol_infeas_tol` is the tolerance defining when a constraint is considered violated.
 If a constraint is violated more than this, it will be listed in the summary.